12 – Reasons Why You Should Visit Bwindi Impenetrable Forest

-This means saving time and money.
-Instead of a long drive from Entebbe or Kampala, flying into Kigali shortens the trip and saves money over flying to the park with Aerolink Airlines.
+It means saving time and money.
+Instead of a long drive from Entebbe or Kampala, flying into Kigali shortens the trip and saves money over flying to the Park with Aerolink Airlines.

-This is the way that about 70% plus of clients get to Bwindi Impenetrable Forest.
-They fly into Rwanda, trek in Uganda, and we add on other activities in both Bwindi Impenetrable Forest, Mgahinga Gorilla Park, Lake Mutanda, Lake Bunyonyi, Queen Elizabeth Park, Lake Mburo and the primate capital of East Africa, Kibale Forest.
+It Is the way that about 70% plus of clients get to Bwindi Impenetrable Forest.
+They fly into Rwanda, trek Gorillas in Uganda.
+And we add on other activities in both Bwindi Impenetrable Forest, Mgahinga Gorilla Park, Lake Mutanda, Lake Bunyonyi, Queen Elizabeth Park, Lake Mburo, and the primate capital of East Africa, Kibale Forest.

 If you have been on a Safari in Kenya, you can quickly fly into Kigali and trek Gorillas in Uganda in the Southern area of the Impenetrable Forest.

 Easy Access to Bwindi – fly into Rwanda and Trek in Uganda.

 12. Favorable Weather

 Gorilla Trekking is not a stroll in the Park.
 It often is a four to six-hour hike.
 The picture of a hot steamy jungle comes up in the mind of many who do not know about Bwindi Impenetrable Forest.
 The only thing that resembles steams is the morning mist over the Forest.
 The weather conditions are favorable for trekkers.